beakerbrowser/hashbase/docs/schemas/leveldb.md

   createdAt: Number, the timestamp of creation time

   isEmailVerified: Boolean
-  emailVerifyNonce: String, the random verification nonce
+  emailVerifyNonce: String, the random verification nonce (register flow)

+  forgotPasswordNonce: String, the random verification nonce (forgot password flow)

   isProfileDatVerified: Boolean
   profileVerifyToken: String, the profile verification token (stored so the user can refetch it)